exercism/javascript/concepts/array-analysis/introduction.md

 ## `some`

-> The some() method tests whether at least one element in the array passes the test implemented by the provided function.
-It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
-It doesn't modify the array. - [MDN][mdn-some]
+> The some() method tests whether at least one element in the array passes the test implemented by the provided function. [^3]

 ```javascript
 const numbers = [1, 3, 5, 7, 9];